Feel less anxious but healthier & happier within 30 days!

 You’ll need souvenirs to bring back home, won’t you?
 Sure you could run to the very authentic souks and be stressed out after 5 minutes or you could visit Souk Madinat, a stunning place next to Burj al Arab.

 Souk Madinat is styled like a historic oriental marketplace, has a lot of big and small shops for all the souvenir shopping you need to do, and great restaurants.
 In the less hot months, you can sit outside by the waterfront and watch the Burj al Arab during sunset.

 Souk Madinat is also part of the Madinat Jumeirah area, which consists of 4 of the best hotels of the Jumeirah hotel chain offering amazing foodie experiences and some cool bar experiences.
 It’s also home to my favorite wellness spot, the Talise Spa.

 Do you like quirky and whimsical spots?
 The Courtyard is very different than anything you’ll find in Dubai.
 It’s very green for starters.
 This small place has a few little shops where you’ll find handmade accessories and unique clothes.

-It’s also home to my new favorite hangout spot for a late weekend lunch or a laidback coffee with friends, Cassette DXB.
+It’s also home to a great hangout spot for a late weekend lunch or a laidback coffee with friends, Cassette DXB.